Eamanmiled/Eamanmiled/README.md

 ## Welcome

 Hi there!
-My name is @Eamanmiled and I am a combus student who is striving to know all things coding and technology!
+My name is @Eamanmiled and I am a combus student @dcu who is striving to know all things coding and technology!

 ## Programming & Markup Languages(more to come)